CraneOfTheWild/SCDAAN6/README.md

 R?
 More questions will follow from the specifics of our dataset (such as location data) and further understanding of existing models.

+Updated
+We aim to analyze the possible factors determining consumer average spending amount, such as gender, geographical location, product type, payment method, discount or promotion, etc. We gathered shopping trend datasets to make further prediction.

+Research Question and Hypotheses
+R1 Which factors influence the consumer average spending amount?
+	For each factor independently:
+ 	H0: this factor has a significant effect on consumer average spending amount.

+Potential factors:
+a.
+Demographics: age, gender (categorical), income level (continuous)
+b.
+Geographic: country/regions (categorical)
+c.
+Individual shopping behavior: product type (categorical), payment method (categorical)
+d.
+External: Discount (binary: Yes=1, No=0), holiday season (binary: Yes=1, No=0)

 shopping_trends.csv:
 https://www.kaggle.com/datasets/bhadramohit/customer-shopping-latest-trends-dataset